MarcToussaint/robotics-course/docs/source/simlab.rst

 Students are expected to work also offline, as homework, on these problems.
 After going though these problems the teams spend the rest of the course working on a final challenge.
-This year the challenge might be to build high constructions from randomly dropped objects.

 Code repository: